 A cozy cabin in the woods?
 Sign me up!
 There are so many holiday home rentals and Airbnbs available in Radium to choose from!
 It’s a totally different vibe to stay in a little vacation rental or cabin, over a hotel, hostel, or camping.
 It’s that perfect mix of rustic, but with all the amenities you need.

 There are a ton of great options, but we have to admit we are a little biased to this one.
 We loved our stay in this cute little log cabin in the woods.
-It has a private hot tub right on the deck, so you can relax and warm up while immersed in nature.
-The hosts are amazing, and the price is very reasonable ($130 CAD/night average).
+I’ll admit that this miiight have had something to do with the private hot tub right on the deck, where you can relax and warm up while immersed in nature.
+The hosts are wonderful, and the price is very reasonable ($150 CAD/night average).

-It’s located just a few kilometers up the road from Radium town, making it accessible to all the activities on this list.
-You can even hit the trails (hiking or snowshoeing/cross country skiing) right from the front door!
+The cabin is located just a few kilometers up the road from Radium town, so it’s easy to access all the activities on this list.
+It’s dog-friendly, and you can even hit the trails (hiking or snowshoeing/cross country skiing) right from the front door!

 You can check prices and book this cute cabin in Radium on VRBO.